fedonman/koulis-js/README.md

 import { koulis } from 'koulis-js';
 ```

-Use `koulis.log` for all your logging needs
+Use `koulis.log` for all your logging needs.

 ```js
 koulis.log("Hello world!");